Chart Color Schemes

 Infrastructure

-Area's performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 16 such projects that may impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects likely impacting the area.
 Notable projects include Adria Village Figtree, Figtree Oval Recreational Master Plan Implementation, The Avenue Debris Control Structure, and The Range at Redgum Ridge.
-Below is a list detailing those considered most relevant.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.